Meet the Breed: Australian Shepherd

 Though they’re affectionately known as Aussies, this breed’s name is actually a misnomer.
 Their ancestor, the Pyrenean Shepherd, hails from the Basque region of Spain near the Pyrenees Mountains and were the working companions of choice for the world-renowned shepherds who lived there.
 In the 1800’s, these intrepid Basque shepherds and their loyal, plucky sheep dogs left Spain in search of open, virgin pastures on which to graze their sheep, so they set their sights and their sails on Australia.

-While there, the shepherds perfected the Pyrenean Shepherd by crossbreeding them with Collies and Border Collies and built up their flocks over many years before moving on to California.
+While there, the shepherds perfected the Pyrenean Shepherd breed by crossbreeding them with Collies and Border Collies and built up their flocks over many years before moving on to California.
 Americans assumed that this crossbred Pyrenean Shepherd was an Australian breed, hence the misnomer.
-It did not take American ranchers long to fall in love with these hard working and energetic dogs, and they continued to develop the Pyrenean Shepherd into the Australian Shepherd as we know it today.
+It did not take American ranchers long to fall in love with these hard working and energetic dogs, and they continued to develop the Pyrenean Shepherd into the Australian Shepherd breed as we know it today.
 Aussies have been a staple of American cowboy culture ever since.

 If you have your eye on getting an Aussie of your